f03u2qntjuihb2q/auth.vip-p2c-example/README.md

 # help no work

-Extract libs in the lib folder and make edits in main.cpp!
+make a folder called libs and extract the libs provided to you in the c++ example on site